jakedahn/go-planet/README.md

 go-planet - Unofficial Planet.com API Client
 ============================================

-This is the first pass at a golang api client for planet.com
+This is the first pass at a golang api client for the planet.com API.
+This is very experimental, and unlikely to work, please do not use until this readme claims that things should work.

 ### TODO

 * scenes endpoint
+* mosaics endpoint
 * setup travisci

+### questions

+* How do we test/mock an HTTP request? (aka verify that the client built a specific request and sent it to a server)?
+* How do we setup benchmarks?

 ## License